Loulou Lassen

-Loulou Lassen (1876-1948) was a Danish journalist.

-Lassen was employed as the correspondent of the Dannebrog 1899–1910.
-She has been referred to as the first Danish woman to work as a career journalist and reporter on equal terms with her male colleagues.
+Louise "Loulou" Lassen (20 September 1876 – 9 May 1947), born Louise Marcussen was a Danish journalist, writer and translator.
+Being employed as the correspondent of the Dannebrog from 1899 to 1910 and the Politiken later, she has been referred to as the first Danish woman to work as a career journalist and reporter on equal terms with her male colleagues.